SecDevOps-jmcdonough/AzureMicroSeg/README.md

     * Why the aks-engine deployment created Load balancers?
     * Why a UDP/1123 load balacing rule has been created on the Master LB?
     * How many PODs can the deployed Node accomodate?
-    * If we want to protect communications to the Master Node through the FortiGate, what are the changes required ?
+    * If we want to make the communication to the MasterNode go through the FortiGate, what are the changes required ?

 **************